Do you have ‘super immunity’ after booster, omicron?

-DENVER (KDVR) — As thousands of Coloradans begin to recover from COVID infections contracted in December and January, some are wondering if a breakthrough case leads to “super immunity.”
+DENVER (KDVR) — As millions of Americans begin to recover from COVID infections contracted in December and January, some are wondering if a breakthrough case leads to “super immunity.”

-According to data from the Colorado Department of Public Health and Environment, as of Jan.
-2, 550 per 100,000 cases occurred in patients that had been vaccinated against COVID-19.
+A breakthrough COVID-19 case is an infection that occurs with someone who is vaccinated against the virus.

 The question is: If you test positive for COVID after being fully vaccinated and boosted, does it mean you have enhanced immunity and protection from catching it again?
-The FOX31 Problem Solvers posed the question to doctors from three different healthcare groups: National Jewish Health, HealthONE and UCHealth.
+Nexstar’s KDVR posed the question to doctors from three different healthcare groups.

 “There might be a little bit of truth to that,” National Jewish Health pulmonologist Dr. David Beuther said.
 “We’re learning that for at least 90 days there is some immunity against another COVID-19 infection.”